4 Ways Chiropractic Can Kill That Killer Shoulder Pain

-Identify and treat the actual cause of the shoulder pain – and help get patients healthy – that’s what chiropractors do!
+What do chiropractors do for shoulder pain?
+Chiropractors identify and treat the actual cause of shoulder pain – and help get patients healthy!
 Chiropractic care works with the musculoskeletal system.
 This means that joints, bones, cartilage, ligaments, connective tissues, and tendons of the body get direct care.
 This is what you want for an efficient, effective, and lasting healing process!

 Care is centered around directing the body to work together as a unit, shoulders and all.
 Specific treatment plans are generated based on the source of discomfort.
 The shoulder is an integral joint and must be able to function in cooperation with the spine, neck, and the rest of the body.